 Afternoon breezes continually cool these vineyards so they rarely see temperatures in the 90s.
 The vineyards at the lowest elevations are under the marine inversion layer and run even cooler.
 The result is smaller grapes and more ripening days at lower temperatures.
 Cool sunlight is the goal as it produces fruit with the most flavor, complexity and quality.
-This approach does not come without cost, since farming near the coast results in yields that are about half of what is cropped elsewhere.
+This approach does not come without a cost, since farming near the coast results in yields that are about half of what is cropped elsewhere.

 - Clone: Old field selection

-- Vineyards: West Sebastopol area
+- Vineyard: West Sebastopol area

-- Soils: Goldrigde Sandy Loan
+- Soils: Goldrige Sandy Loam

 - Yield: 3.7 tons per acre, by hand